-Indications for in-patient assessment including chest X-ray, blood gases and ECG are:
+Indications for inpatient assessment including chest X-ray, blood gases and ECG are:

 - Worsening hypoxaemia

-- Unremitting, severe breathless
+- Unremitting, severe breathlessness

 - Confusion, drowsiness (may indicate hypercapnia)

 - New onset of peripheral oedema or cyanosis

-- Chest pain and fever (may indicate other pathology e.g. pneumonia)
+- Chest pain and fever (may indicate other pathology, e.g. pneumonia)

-- Unable to cope at home
+- Unable to cope at home.